 Sarah Ptak is pursuing a major in Psychology, as well as minors in Counseling and Health & Human Services.
 She’s played and taught music (specializing in percussion instruments) for nearly a decade and has played an active role in Psychological research at UB.
 She’s looking forward to the opportunity to combine these interests into the research being done at APAL.

 Kaithlyn Massiah is a first year undergraduate student pursuing a double major in Psychology and Linguistics.
 She has thirteen years of experience playing violin and is currently part of UB’s Symphony Orchestra.
 Her appreciation for music is what gained her interest in APAL and is eager to learn more about the relationship between psychology and music.

 Faith Moka is a freshman at UB currently majoring in Psychology and Neuroscience.
 This is her first year at APAL.
 My primary role is assessing vocal imitation tasks from participants, which includes the use of EMG sensors for data collection purposes.
 Being involved with this lab was a fitting choice for me, as I have always been interested in music from a young age.
 I started playing guitar when I was 11 and I am currently trying to learn piano on the side.
 I was also apart of my high school chorale.
 Aside from this, I really enjoy listening to mainstream Pop and K-pop music as well!

-David Vollweiler is a Junior Psychology major with a minor in education.
-I grew up playing the trumpet and singing all throughout elementary school, middle school and high school.
-I joined the lab in August 2019 as an undergraduate research assistant because I found the different projects being conducted in the lab interesting especially the studies pertaining to perceptual feedback and vocal imitation.
+David Vollweiler is a Senior Psychology major with a minor in education.
+He grew up playing the trumpet and singing all throughout elementary school, middle school and high school.
+David joined the lab in August 2019 as an undergraduate research assistant because he found the different projects being conducted in the lab interesting, especially the studies pertaining to perceptual feedback and vocal imitation.